barntarnst/stripped-theme-accomplice/Readme.md

 # Stripped theme by Accomplice
 ## Why?
 The perfect theme when using, for example, Vue cli or Create React App to build your wordpress website.
+This is the best way to do wordpress 2019, no shit.

 ## Example of use (with vue cli):